 Despite several decades of research in labor economics and dramatic improvements in data collection, a large fraction of the variation in earnings levels among individuals still remains unexplained.
-As a consequence, the study of unobserved sources of heterogeneity is important not only for the well-known purpose of correctly estimating earnings effects of key observed factors such as schooling, butUaisce foit youf Gape Coast https://ir.ucc.edu.gh/xmlui and assessment of some of these less tractable determinants of earnings.
-In econometric terms, 'unobserved heterogeneity' describes a situation where some unobserved characteristics (such as a person's innate ability or their work ethics) are related to both the dependent variable (e.g., earnings) and one or more independent variables (e.g., education).
+As a consequence, the study of unobserved sources of heterogeneity is important not only for the well-known purpose of correctly estimating earnings effects of key observed factors such as schooling, but also for our understanding and assessment of some of these less tractable determinants of earnings.
+In econometric terms, heterogeneity' describes a situation where some unobserved characteristics (such as a person's innate ability or their work ethics) are related to both the dependent variable (e.g., earnings) and one or more independent variables (e.g., education).
 Statistical inferences may be erroneous if, in addition to the observed variables under study, there exist other relevant variables that are unobserved, but correlated with the observed variables.
 The source of heterogeneity is typically attributed to data limitations and the unobservability of certain productivity related factors.
 A second source of heterogeneity is related to preferences.
 For example, differences in the relative valuation of earnings with other on-the-job and off-the-job amenities are likely to affect occupational and job choices, and thus give rise to earnings differentials.
 Unobserved heterogeneity could arise in the context of the relationship between education and earnings.
 If an unobserved variable (e.g., innate ability, including drive, motivation, discipline, focus, charisma and communication skills) leads to better education and higher earnings, estimated coefficients for the effects of education on earnings might be biased and not reflect the true underlying effects of education on wages.
 Unobserved heterogeneity is a potential problem when estimating the relationship between education and earnings.
-'Ability bias' is a specific form of unobserved heterogeneity that refers to the possibility that some people have innate abilities (such as cognitive ability) that would make it easier for them to complete education.
-"Ability" bias is due not only to the impact of endowed ability on schooling but Maby methodes Energy Coast https://ir.ucc.edu.gh/xmlui directly affect schooling.
+'Ability bias' is a specific form of unobserved heterogeneity that refers to the possibility that some people have innate abilities (such as cognitive ability) that would make it easier for them to complete "Ability" bias is due not only to the impact of endowed ability on education.
+99 schooling but also includes effects of correlated family background factors that directly affect schooling.
 Even in the absence of formal education, these characteristics would be sought after in the labour market and rewarded with higher wages.
 Therefore, some of the benefits that are associated with education might have more to do with the person's innate characteristics than their level of education, and estimates of the effects of education on wages might be biased.
 The impact of any ability biases in the returns to education is therefore a major issue arising in estimating results.
 The difficulty rests with measuring the effects of ability on income independent of education levels (Wei, 2008).